Mikaela/mikaela.github.io/IRC/Supybot.html.md

 [Gribble modifications when compared to Supybot.]

-[Limnoria modifications when compared to Supybot.]
-(By the way, Gribbles features have been fully merged to Limnoria.)
+[Limnoria modifications when compared to Gribble.]
+Features of Gribble have been fully merged to Limnoria.

 [Gribble modifications when compared to Supybot.]:http://sourceforge.net/apps/mediawiki/gribble/index.php?title=Gribble_Project_Git_Repository
-[Limnoria modifications when compared to Supybot.]:https://github.com/ProgVal/Limnoria/wiki/LGC
+[Limnoria modifications when compared to Gribble.]:https://github.com/ProgVal/Limnoria/wiki/LGC

 Your current botname.conf is <strong>100% compatible with forks</strong>.